Carol Tullo, OBE

 Carol is a qualified Barrister.
 She has a career background in intellectual property practice and commercial law publishing with Thomson Reuters before she joined the Cabinet Office.
 She led information policy and management responsibilities within the open data and information regulatory space across government.
 Carol has a track record of Information assurance, security and governance as she steered the shift away from paper to digital records.
 She was, until July 2017, Director of Information Policy and Services, The National Archives.
 Carol was responsible for providing leadership in information management and policy across government and the wider public sector to improve the way information is managed and exploited to deliver real benefit for all that use and access this valuable resource.
 As Controller of Her Majesty’s Stationery Office, Queen’s Printer of Acts of Parliament, Queen’s Printer for Scotland, and Government Printer for Northern Ireland, she delivered UK wide official publishing including legislation.
-Carol’s area of expertise are open data and access to public sector information, legal regulation of IP, Crown copyright and database rights, digital transformation and publishing, cross sector information accessibility and standards, Governance and integrity of data and information, its reuse and exploitation, data enabled transformation, records and information management in government, licensing and data protection.
+She was awarded an OBE by HM The Queen in the New Year’s Honours List 2019, for services to official publishing.
+Carol’s area of expertise are GDPR, data protection, privacy, open data and access to public sector information, legal regulation of IP, Crown copyright and database rights, digital transformation and publishing, cross sector information accessibility and standards, governance and integrity of data and information, its reuse and exploitation, data enabled transformation, records and information management in government and licensing.